 - 1. Student athletes must make it their priority to register, where possible, for classes in patterns that do not conflict with their published athletic schedules. - 2.
 Regular and punctual attendance is an essential part of the educational program.
 Since it is possible that student athletes might be absent from class because of scheduled or unscheduled athletic events, it is critical that they make every reasonable effort to avoid any other absences.
-While some faculty members might allow for a limited number of absences as part of their attendance policy, absences due to participation in athletic events are not to be viewed by student athletes as additions to the number of absences permitted by the faculty member.
-Student athletes are prohibited from missing class for practice, weight training, and/or conditioning sessions. - 3.
+While some faculty members might allow for a limited number of absences as part of their attendance policy, absences due to participation in athletic events are not to be viewed by student athletes as additions to the number of absences permitted by the faculty member. - 3.
 During the first week of classes, instructors will be provided with a list of in-season student athletes enrolled in their courses. - 4.
-Recognizing that the University must address the need to enable student athletes to participate in scheduled and unscheduled athletic competition, adjustments must be made to enable student athletes to fulfill their academic responsibilities.
+Recognizing that the university must address the need to enable student athletes to participate in scheduled and unscheduled athletic competition, adjustments must be made to enable student athletes to fulfill their academic responsibilities.
 Therefore, when student athletes have a scheduled competition that conflicts with a class, they will obtain any assignment(s) given during that class from the professor.
 In the event that students will miss an assessment, i.e., quiz, test, presentation or exam, students must meet with the faculty member prior to the event to arrange for possible alternative evaluations developed with the instructor. - 5.
 Student athletes will be responsible for providing their instructors with written confirmation of their participation in scheduled athletics events at the start of each semester.
 In the case of rescheduled or playoff events, instructors will be contacted by e-mail in order to facilitate notification in as timely a manner as feasible.
 The standard procedure for instructor notification is as follows: